 Procedure: The subject was made to assume supine lying position on the mat with folded legs, heels touching to hips by keeping her hands behind neck.
 One person was asked to hold the subject from the feet.
 From this position the subject was asked to raise her upper body till her chest touched the thighs.
 Then the upper body was lowered to original position till both the shoulders touched the mat.
 This constituted one sit-up.
-The upper body was raised up asked to do sit ups with maximum speed.
+The upper body was raised up for the next sit up without pause.
+The subject was asked to do sit ups with maximum speed.